 The first step taken by the superintendent toward the Five Priorities for Success was to move funding from centralized accounts back to school site allocations.
-This prioritization has stayed in place; as a result, schools' budgets and funding for staff positions have decreased this year.
-School positions increased and non-school positions decreased, for a total position increase of 64.31 FTEs.

 As part of the Five Priorities for Success, MPS is focusing on equity and culturally responsive practices.
 This includes offering professional development in equity and culturally responsive practices to staff and deploying culturally responsive teaching fellows to help school staff provide culturally responsive teaching to students.
 MPS also provides support through the Manhood Development Academy and restorative practices through the Violence Prevention Program and the Department of Gender and Identity Inclusion.